On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences and quasidiagonality

-\begin{itemize} \item[(i)] The unilateral shift is a prototype that shows the difference between the notions of F\o lner sequences and quasidiagonality.
-On the one hand, it is a well-known fact that the unilateral unilateral shift $S$ is not a quasi-diagonal operator.
-(This was shown by Halmos in \cite{Halmos68}; in fact, in this reference it is shown that $S$ is not even quasi-triangular.)
-In the setting of abstract C*-algebras it can also be shown that a C*-algebra containing a proper (i.e.~non-unitary) isometry is not quasi-diagonal (see, e.g.~\cite{BrownIn04,bBrown08}).
-It can be shown, though, that certain weighted shifts are quasidiagonal (cf.~\cite{Smucker82}).
+\begin{examples} \begin{itemize} \item[(i)] The unilateral shift is a canonical example that shows the difference between the notions of F\o lner sequences and quasidiagonality.
+On the one hand, it is a well-known fact that the unilateral unilateral shift $S$ is not a quasidiagonal operator.
+(This was shown by Halmos in \cite{Halmos68}; in fact, in this reference it is shown that $S$ is not even quasitriangular.)
+If $\cA$ is a (unital) C*-algebra containing a proper (i.e., non-unitary) isometry, then it {\em not} quasidiagonal (see, e.g.~\cite{BrownIn04,bBrown08}).
+Finally, it can be shown that certain weighted shifts are quasidiagonal (cf.~\cite{Smucker82}).